MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-relationships/retrieve-an-attributes-relationships.md

 ---
-title: Workflow Sample - Retrieve an Attribute's Relationships
+title: Workflow sample - Retrieve an attribute's relationships
-sidebar_label: Retrieve an Attribute's Relationships
+sidebar_label: Retrieve an attribute's relationships
 description: This workflow sample demonstrates how to retrieve the relationships related to an attribute through the Modeling service.
 ---